Ryu0118/Kusa/README.md

 Set the expiration date to "No Expiration".

-No scopes are required for this application.
+Enable the scope "read:user" as it is required for this application.

 Click "Generate Token" and then copy the token it generates.